swflynn/N-DOF/quasi_src/scripts/nDOF/README.md

 Code curently takes in the number of spatial dimensions and maximum excitation to evaluate the number of permutations available to the system.
 For each sobol point (standard Sobol Points only), it then evaluates all of the hermite polynomial products and evaluates the potential energy matrix.
 Eigenvalues and matrix elements are provided as a function of iteration to track convergence.
+There is no external field, therefore all integrals are of orthonormal functions.
+All diagonal elements should be 1, off-diagonal 0, and the eigenvalues should all be 1.
+Use this test to determine the time and number of sobol points required for highly oscilatory matrix elements with higher excitation and spacial dimensions.

 ## Program Files
 This current code requires the following files for compilation and execution.